 Since publication, I’ve visited many schools, libraries, and bookstores in Chicagoland and nationwide.

 For the past 20 years, I've researched the flamboyant blues legend, Buddy Guy with the hopes of publishing a book about him and the blues.
 (Although, we are not related, I truly do have an Uncle Buddy Guy who resides in Tennessee!)
 It should be noted that because of my research and interviews with his siblings, in 2005 I branched out to become Buddy's brother, Phil Guy's manager and booking agent.
 Phil and I were revising my Buddy Guy manuscripts to include Phil Guy, however Phil passed away August 20th from prostate cancer and complications from the terrible disease.
 He was diagnosed in January of 2008.
 Phil performed and lived the best he could through July of 2008.
 He was a real trooper.

-My writing and stories have now expanded to include not only fiction, but non-fiction, biography, and chapter books.
+My writing and stories expanded to include not only fiction, but non-fiction, biography, and chapter books.